-75 years ago today, the University of Houston played its first-ever football game.
-At Public School Stadium near the UH campus, the Cougars lost to Southwest Louisiana Institute (now Louisiana-Lafayette) by a score of 13-7.
+Today, in 1946, the University of Houston played its first-ever football game.
+At Public School Stadium near the UH campus, the Cougars lost to Southwest Louisiana Institute (now Louisiana-Lafayette), 13-7.
 UH held SLI scoreless until the last 11 minutes.

 Due to rain earlier in the day, both teams struggled to hang onto the ball.
-SLI scored in the early part of the fourth quarter to tie the game.
-After a few punts, the “Bulldogs” (later to be changed to Ragin Cajuns) drove down the field and scored the winning TD with 17 seconds left.
+SLI scored early in the fourth quarter to tie the game.
+After a few punts, the Bulldogs (later to be changed to Ragin Cajuns) drove down the field and scored the winning TD with 17 seconds left.

 “Houston has nothing to be ashamed of about its newest collegiate football team as the Cougars played their hearts out,” the Houston Chronicle reporter Jerry Ribneck wrote.
-Writing in the Houston Post, Johnny Lyons said it was “one of the hardest and most interesting opening night college tussles ever staged here.”
+The Houston Post’s Johnny Lyons said it was “one of the hardest and most interesting opening night college tussles ever staged here.”

 The announced attendance was 14,000.